vineetkaur80/AVAXmod3/README.md

 }
 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the ("Compile "the name of the file" ") for ex. comple first.sol button.
 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "newmy.sol" contract from the dropdown menu, and then click on the "Deploy" button. then u can see a the below of the option ' Deployed/Unpinned Contracts ' expand it and balances mint burn etc and now u can see our code is ready to run .
+Select the "Avaxmod3.sol" contract from the dropdown menu, and then click on the "Deploy" button. then u can see a the below of the option ' Deployed/Unpinned Contracts ' expand it and balances mint burn etc and now u can see our code is ready to run .

 # Program Explanation
 ```import "@openzeppelin/contracts/token/ERC20/ERC20.sol";```